atimofeev/learning/Readme.md

 The repository is organized as follows:

 - `basics/`: This folder covers Python basics, tips and notes.
-- `chatgpt/`: Here you'll find tools to interact with OpenAI API
 - `projects/`: This folder includes various Python projects I've worked on in scope of learning process